E Visa Treaty Countries List for Investors & Traders

 E visas are arguably one of the most attractive US visa classifications.
 They offer holders the potential to renew their status indefinitely, and the opportunity for dependants to join them in the United States.

-But the qualifying criteria for the E-1 visa and E-2 visa are necessarily strict, and it will be important to ensure you meet these before you embark on the application process.
+But the qualifying criteria for the E-1 visa and E-2 visa are strict, and it will be important to ensure you meet these requirements and evidence these sufficiently within your petition.

-One of the first requirements when assessing eligibility for the E-2 Treaty Trader and E-1 Treaty Investor visa categories is that the visa applicant must be a national of a country designated by Congress as eligible for participation in the relevant nonimmigrant visa program, or of one of the E Visa Treaty Countries.
+One of the first requirements when assessing eligibility for the E-2 Treaty Trader and E-1 Treaty Investor visa categories is that the visa applicant must be a national of a country designated by US Congress as eligible for participation in the relevant nonimmigrant visa program.
+This means being on the list of E Visa Treaty countries.

-E Visa Treaty Countries have a treaty of commerce in place with the United States which among other benefits, enable reciprocal nonimmigrant status for citizens.
+E Visa Treaty countries have a treaty of commerce in place with the United States which, among other benefits, allows reciprocal nonimmigrant status for citizens.

 |Bosnia and Herzegovina||Bulgaria|